sgoeschl/freemarker-cli/README.md

 You somehow found this GitHub project and wonder if it solves a problem you might have?!

-* You need to transform some structured text document (CSV, JSON, XML, Java Property file) into CSV, HTML, Markdown or Confluence markup
+* You need to transform some structured text document (CSV, HTML, JSON, XML, Java Property file) into CSV, HTML, Markdown or Confluence markup
 * You need to convert an Excel document into CSV, HTML or Markdown
 * You need to create a nice-looking PDF from some boring-looking CSV or JSON content